Electric field and electric forces in a spontaneously polarized nonpolar isotropic dielectric: Electric field

+In ferroelectrics, the distribution of the polarization is regulated by the minimum of the thermodynamic potential $\Phi$ \cite{land8,strukov,moroz2009,ginzburg2001,ginzburg1949}.
+Therefore, it should consider namely the total polarization $\textbf{P}(\textbf{r})$ to be known.
+In such case, the above formulae are applicable, if we change $\bar{\rho}_{s}\rightarrow \bar{\rho}$, $\textbf{P}_{s}(\textbf{r})\rightarrow \textbf{P}(\textbf{r})$, and $\bar{\rho}_{i}, \textbf{P}_{i}(\textbf{r})\rightarrow 0$.
+This is equivalent to one change: $\varepsilon\rightarrow 1$.
+For the piezoelectrics, one can represent $\textbf{P}(\textbf{r})$ in the form of the deformational and induced parts (similarly to Eq. (\ref{f-13}) below, but in the tensor form) \cite{land8,born}.
+In this case, the second term affects the first one by means of the equations of elastic equilibrium.
+For the nonpolar dielectrics, the influence of $\textbf{P}_{i}$ on $\textbf{P}_{s}$ is negligible (see the following section).
+Such difference is apparently due to the fact that the force, acting on the volume element, is $F\sim E$ for a piezoelectric and $F\sim E^{2}$ for a nonpolar dielectric (in this case, the field $E$ is weak; here, we talk about the electric part of $\textbf{F}$).

-Thus, in order to find the field $\textbf{E}(\textbf{r})$ in a spontaneously polarized dielectric, we need to solve Eqs. (\ref{14}), (\ref{15}) with the boundary conditions (\ref{bc}), in which $\textbf{D}$ is given by formula (\ref{24}).
-If the dielectric is surrounded by vacuum, then formula (\ref{20}) gives the exact solution for the potential (in this case, the boundary conditions (\ref{bc}) are satisfied automatically).
+Thus, in order to find the field $\textbf{E}(\textbf{r})$ in a spontaneously polarized nonpolar isotropic dielectric, we need to solve Eqs. (\ref{15}), (\ref{14}) with the boundary conditions (\ref{bc}), in which $\textbf{D}$ is given by the formula (\ref{24}).
+If the dielectric is surrounded by vacuum, then Eq. (\ref{20}) gives the exact solution.
+In this case, the boun\-dary conditions (\ref{bc}) are satisfied automatically.